 Follow Up or Foul Up?

-The snippet of the letter reproduced above is from one of the few follow-ups I did receive.
+The snippet of this letter reproduced is from one of the few follow-ups I did receive.
 It provided me with a contact name and number as well as a description of the place, which is a good idea, considering how the models tend to run together in the mind after the fifth or sixth one.
-(As for this letter's effectiveness as a personal communication tool — with its fill-in-the-blank format — you be the judge.)
+(As for this letter's effectiveness as a personal communication tool -- with its fill-in-the-blank format -- you be the judge.)

 Photo: Katherine Lambert

 The best response I had was a very nice e-mail from Bonita Hartbarger, a sales manager working for Rocky Gorge Homes, a local builder.
 Her message included a live link to a brief online customer survey about the home shopping experience.
 The letter assured me that the information would be seen only by the company's management and used to improve the sales experience and its operation.
 So far, I'm on board.
 Bonita, whom I had never met before, encouraged me to call if I had questions and added this rather compelling statement: "You have my personal assurance and commitment that I will do everything possible to help you realize your dream of a new home."
 Of course, she wants to sell a home.
 That's understood.
 But what a connection those words make, particularly in the context of the vast void left by the other builders.
 In no-pressure language, she provided a reminder, reinforcing the location and the builder's name, and offering contact information and an invitation to communicate.
 If I were a buyer, I'd give Bonita's community a second look.
 Wouldn't you?
 Roberta Maynard